Nazrana (1987 film): Plot

-Mukta is disturbed by the rumours.
-Rajat tries to assuage her and assures that there is no such thing going on between him and Sheetal.
-However, with each day, Mukta's suspicion and bitterness towards Rajat grows stronger.
+Mukta is disturbed.
+Rajat assures her that there is no such thing going on between him and Sheetal.
+However, Mukta's suspicion Rajat grows stronger.
 Finally, Rajat too is unable to take this and calls it quits.
-Rajat says he is ready to sign divorce-related papers.
+Rajat says he is ready to sign the divorce-related papers.
 After that, Rajat goes downhill.
 He starts drinking excessively and causes headlines for all the wrong reasons.